JoacimWall/Visual-studio-multilingual-extension/README.md

 #### Resw use the name of the folders for language recognize.
 If you have a masterfile in folder strings\en-US\Resources.resw then you shold put french file in strings\fr-FR\Resources.resw

 ### View introduction video or download the sample app
+#### This video is for Mac but the windows and mac are very similar.
+What changed after this was done is that you now configure by changing values in the file MultiLingualExtensionSettings.json which is created in the same folder as the solution file.
 [![YouTube](https://i9.ytimg.com/vi/4OAhHpUpXmA/mq2.jpg?sqp=CLDSof8F&rs=AOn4CLAexsPpQzbUEi8Ud_7YgThQFXFwPg)](https://youtu.be/4OAhHpUpXmA)